OmiWanji/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-adding action to a path and its the last directory script that couts the no. of directories scritt that lists enviroment variable
+adding action to a path and its the last directory script that couts the no. of directories scritt that lists enviroment variable script that list all local variables and enviroment variables and function